Rana-lab279/Data-analysis-/README_02_Clinical_Trial_TreatmentX.md

 Figure 2: Fasting Blood Glucose before and after Treatment.

 2. **Effect was consistent across groups**: There was no significant correlation between the changes in SBP, DBP, or FBG and age or BMI.
+The only exception was among males, the change in DBP showed a weak but statistically significant positive correlation with age, r = 0.162, p < 0.05, and with change in SBP, r = 0.184, p < 0.05.
+No other significant correlation was observed in males or females
 3. **No predictors identified**: In both simple and multiple regression, age, gender, BMI, hypertension, diabetes, and CKD were not significant predictors of change in SBP, DBP, or FBG.
-The only exception was a weak correlation between change in DBP and age in males.

 ### Complete file for results interpretation